fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

     </plugin>

-The ``::fwServices::registry::AppConfig2`` extension defines the configuration of an application.
+The ``::fwServices::registry::AppConfig`` extension defines the configuration of an application.

 **id**:
     The configuration identifier.